 There are alternative improvement measures which you could also consider for your home.
 It would be advisable to seek further advice and illustration of the benefits and costs of such measures.

-External insulation with cavity wall insulation
+- External insulation with cavity wall insulation - Cavity, internal or external wall insulation

 Choosing the right improvement package